eonil/editor/Project/Subprojects/LLDBWrapper/README.md

 -	Use C numeric types as is as much as possible.
 Convert them in Swift-side extensions where needed.
-	If the numeric type is `typedef`ed inside of C++ namespaces/classes, then make a new C `typedef` manually, and `static_assert` for equality.
+	If the numeric type is `typedef`ed inside of C++ namespaces/classes, then make a new C `typedef` manually, and `static_assert` for type matching.

 -	Strings will always be passed by copying into a new `NSString` by default.
 Raw C-string pointers will not be exposed unless required.

 -	Enums should be redefined in C side, and mapped to corresponding C++ constants.

+	-	Current implementation is not following this rule.
+It is because I couldn't decide yet what to do for bit-field values.

 -	No exception.
-(1) To be used with Swift.
-(2) I don't think exceptions are truly good one.
+(1) Swift has no exception facility.
+(2) I don't think exceptions are great good.
 	Wrapper method must return a proper error or crash reliably.